-(2) We have been advised that these accounts are managed by Wellington Management Company, LLP ("Wellington").
+- (3) We have been advised that these accounts are managed by Wellington Management Company, LLP ("Wellington").
 Wellington is an investment adviser registered under the Investment Advisers Act of 1940, as amended.
-Wellington, in such capacity, may be deemed to share beneficial ownership over the shares held by its client accounts.
+Wellington, in such capacity, may be deemed to share beneficial ownership over the shares held by its client accounts. - (4) The parent company of the selling shareholders, Regions Financial, is a member of the FINRA.
+The selling shareholders have advised us that they purchased the shares in the ordinary course of business and, at the time of the purchase of the securities, it did not have any agreements or understandings, directly or indirectly, with any person to distribute the securities.